hirofumi0810/dotfiles/README.md

 #### 2. zsh
-- change shell from bash to zsh (if possiple)
+- change shell from bash to zsh (if possible)

 ```
 cd zsh && make